sphinx-doc/sphinx/doc/usage/restructuredtext/basics.rst

 options.

-Be careful as the indent is not a fixed number of whitespace, e.g. three, but any number whitespace.
+Be careful as the indent is not a fixed number of whitespace, e.g. three, but any number of whitespace.
 This can be surprising when a fixed indent is used throughout the document and can make a difference for directives which are sensitive to whitespace.
 Compare::